Inspections, Compliance, Enforcement, and Criminal Investigations

 2.7.5 - REPORTING

-The objective of any detention is to protect the consumer by preventing movement in interstate commerce or by removing from interstate commerce a food or device that may be adulterated or misbranded.
-The specific statutory authorities, as well as specific set of guidelines that would apply to either foods or medical devices are outlined in this section of the IOM.
-The detaining of foods or medical devices will depend on the product/s involved; the situation and evidence observed/collected; and which statutory authority is being invoked to accomplish the detention.
+The specific statutory authorities, as well as specific set of guidelines that apply to a food or medical device are outlined in this section of the IOM.
+The detention of a food or medical device will depend on the product involved; the situation and evidence observed or collected; and the statutory authority for the detention.

-The various Acts described in this subsection provide certain detention powers for FDA.
-Pertinent sections of the FMIA, PPIA, EPIA, and FD&C Act, and its Regulations pertaining to detention of devices and food, are printed on the reverse of page 1 of the FDA 2289, Detention Notice (IOM Exhibit 2-2).
+This subsection provides information on FDA’s detention authorities.
+Pertinent sections of the FMIA, PPIA, EPIA, and FD&C Act, and FDA regulations pertaining to detention of devices and food, are printed on the reverse of page 1 of Form FDA 2289, Detention Order (IOM Exhibit 2-2).

 Section 304(g) of the FD&C Act provides FDA with authority to detain a device believed to be adulterated or misbranded.
 You should become familiar with this section and the regulations implementing it.
 See 21 CFR 800.55.
 At the present time, these regulations apply only to devices intended for human use.
 See FD&C Act section 304(g) [21 U.S.C.
 334 (g)].

-Section 304(h) of the FD&C Act provides FDA with the authority to order the detention of any article of food that is found during an inspection, examination, or investigation under the Act, if the officer or qualified employee has credible evidence or information indicating that the article of food presents a threat of serious adverse health consequences or death to humans or animals.
-See 21 CFR Part 1, subpart K.
+Section 304(h) of the FD&C Act provides FDA with the authority to order the detention of any article of food that is found during an inspection, examination, or investigation under the FD&C Act, if the officer or qualified employee has credible evidence or information indicating that the article of food presents a threat of serious adverse health consequences, death to humans or animals or is adulterated or misbranded.
+You should become familiar with this section of the FD&C Act and the implementing regulations in 21 CFR Part 1, Subpart K.

 Federal Meat Inspection Act (FMIA) - Sections 402 and 409(b) provide the FDA with the authority to detain meat products subject to the FMIA, found outside an USDA inspected plant, if the FDA has reason to believe the products are adulterated or misbranded under the FD&C Act.
 The detention may not exceed twenty (20) days and the items detained shall not be moved by any person from the place of detention until released by the FDA representative.